Simple Techniques for Elevating Your Photography

 Exposure

 Typically, whether using a camera or a phone camera, along with creating a more flat image, the camera also evenly exposes the image.
 The more exposed a photo is to the highlights (aka. everything is bright), the less saturation and vibrancy it has.
-To create a more natural and organic enhancement of color, instead of increasing saturation or vibrancy pull down the exposure slightly.
+To create a more natural and organic enhancement of color, instead of increasing saturation or vibrancy, slightly pull down the exposure.

 Cropping Images

 Cropping images when editing the photo balances the image.
-This is also a good time to level the photo if it was not leveled when taking the photo.
-For Instagram and other social media platforms, the best ratio is 4:5, filling the most space Instagram is willing to give an image, thous maximizing the amount of visual real estate.
+This is also a good time to level the photo if it was not leveled when taking the picture.
+For Instagram and other social media platforms, the best ratio is 4:5, filling the most space Instagram is willing to give an image, thus maximizing the amount of visual real estate.

 When cropping, especially for beginners, having the subject centered in the photo will make it stand out better.

 Photography is a great way to share the story of your flower farming journey.
-Not only is it a great way, but it is also necessary in today’s world, where a potential customer will research us on social media or our website before reaching out.
+It is also necessary in today’s world, where a potential customer will research us on social media or our website before reaching out.

-Taking quality photos doesn’t mean you need an expensive camera; it does mean taking the time to utilize the best light, properly compose the image, and edit.
-Give yourself time over the growing season to practice photographing your process from seed to row prep and flowers.
+Taking quality photos doesn’t mean you need an expensive camera; it does mean taking the time to utilize the best light, properly compose the image, and edit it.
+Over the growing season, give yourself time to practice photographing your process from seed to row prep and flowers.

 Give your potential customers a peek behind the scenes of the wondrous world of flower farming.